- What is the Auditor General’s mandate regarding local government?

 - allowing us to complete and report on all audits in a timely manner.

 Contract audit firms will generally be able to do other statutory/regulatory audit tasks such as grant acquittal certifications, including Royalties for Regions certifications.
-Using the same audit team typically has efficiencies, although it will not be mandatory for local governments to use our staff or contractors for that certification work.
+Using the same audit team typically has efficiencies, although it will not be mandatory for LG entities to use our staff or contractors for that certification work.

-21. Will the OAG or its contract auditors be able to provide advice and training to local governments that they are auditing?
+Will the OAG or its contract auditors be able to provide advice and training to local government entities that they are auditing?

-Under the Local Government Amendment (Auditing) Act 2017, the Auditor General is to determine the amount of audit fees for financial audits.
-The OAG will invoice the local government who will pay the audit fees direct to the OAG.
-This arrangement is similar to the current practice for state government entities.
-The fees will be based on cost recovery.
+The Auditor General determines the audit fees for financial audits based on cost recovery.
+The OAG will invoice the LG entity who will pay the audit fees direct to the OAG.
 If a contract audit firm is used, the contract will be between the firm and the OAG, so the OAG will pay the contract fee to the firm.

 We table the results of our performance audits in Parliament and publish them on our website.
 These reports often receive media attention and are regularly referred to in parliamentary debate.
 This increases transparency and accountability of public sector activities and encourages all public sector entities (not just those audited) to pay attention to and act on the findings and recommendations of these reports.

-Unlike financial audits, which are paid for by each entity to cover the cost of doing the audit, performance audits are funded by Parliamentary appropriation.
-The number and size of performance audits is therefore determined by the level of appropriation received and the priority given to these by Parliament.
+Performance audits are funded by Parliamentary appropriation and therefore the number and size of audits is determined by the level of appropriation received.
+Since 2017, we have conducted around 2 to 3 local government performance audits a year.
 We publish our audit program on our website and this will be updated as local government audit topics are determined.

 The Auditor General has a comprehensive topic selection process in place to choose audit topics.
-While we would eventually like to involve every local government in a performance audit, this is not possible in the short term and may not actually be the most effective use of our resources.
-In choosing topics we consider factors such as risk, materiality and impact, which may lead to some local governments being involved in multiple audit topics while others will be rarely involved.
+While we would eventually like to involve every LG entity in a performance audit, this is not possible in the short term and may not actually be the most effective use of our resources.
+In choosing topics we consider factors such as risk, materiality and impact, which may lead to some LG entities being involved in multiple audit topics while others will be rarely involved.

 Importantly, the findings and recommendations of our local government performance audits will often be applicable across the sector, and not just to those subject to the audit.

-The Auditor General decides the performance audit topics, and the entities to be audited.
-The OAG has a comprehensive topic selection process which you can view here.
+The Auditor General decides the performance audit topics, and the entities to be audited, following a comprehensive topic selection process.

 The Office of the Auditor General’s Audit Practice Statement provides a detailed description of the principles we apply in conducting our audits.